To change everything, it takes everyone!

 - “Like” our Facebook page and follow us on Twitter.

-Below is a list of current volunteer needs for each of 350 Madison’s teams.
-Campaign teams work on specific core advocacy goals; operations teams support the campaigns.
+350 Madison relies on two types of teams to accomplish our mission.
+Campaign teams work on core advocacy goals, while operations teams support the campaigns.
 See something you’d be good at or something you’d like to learn how to do?
 Fill out the Get Involved! form at the bottom of this page, and we’ll schedule a time to talk about how you can best contribute.

 Contact: Don Ferber, Don.Ferber@350madison.org